Search Results

 • Ability to attend required study visits and return for adequate follow-up, as required by this protocol.

-• Participants with known HIV infection must be receiving anti-retroviral therapy and have an undetectable viral load at their most recent viral load test within 6 months prior to enrollment.
-Exclusion Criteria Participants with ANY of the following criteria are excluded from participation in the study:
+• Participants with known HIV infection must be receiving anti retroviral therapy and have an undetectable viral load at their most recent viral load test within 6 months prior to enrollment.

 • Systemic autoimmune disease currently requiring treatment (eg, lupus erythematosus, rheumatoid arthritis, Addison's disease, or autoimmune disease associated with lymphoma).
 The participant must have been off treatment for 180 days.

-• History of organ transplant requiring immunosuppression; or history of pneumonitis or interstitial lung disease requiring treatment with systemic steroids; or a history of receiving systemic steroid therapy or any other immunosuppressive medication ≤ 3 days prior to study initiation.
+• History of allogeneic hematopoietic stem cell transplant or organ transplant requiring immunosuppression; or history of pneumonitis or interstitial lung disease requiring treatment with systemic steroids; or a history of receiving systemic steroid therapy or any other immunosuppressive medication ≤ 3 days prior to study initiation.
 Daily steroid replacement therapy (eg, prednisone or hydrocortisone) and corticosteroids used to manage AEs are permitted.

 • Participants with AGA of ALK.